 Parents, family friends, and former coaches are all examples of biased evaluators.
 With close ties to an athlete, they are likely to have a negative impact on final scores.

-In order to ensure fairness in evaluations and create a level playing field for all athletes, choose evaluators who have no personal connections to the athletes.
+In order to ensure fairness in evaluations and create a level playing field for all athletes, choose evaluators who have no personal connections to the athletes for your soccer tryouts.
 As a result, athletes will be assessed purely on their technique, character, and skill level, ensuring equal opportunity for all.

 Tip: To streamline your soccer tryouts, designate one evaluator for each drill to ensure efficient flow.
 This allows evaluators to become proficient in the specific drill they are assessing.